-K'Gari Clean Up 2024
+K'gari Clean Up 2025

-Four Wheel Drive Queensland volunteers have been cleaning up K’Gari Fraser Island since 2001.
+Four Wheel Drive Queensland volunteers have been cleaning up K’gari Fraser Island since 2001.

 The event is held annually over a weekend with Four Wheel Drive Queensland affiliated club members and event sponsors volunteering their time to clean marine debris from this beautiful World Heritage listed island.

-Four Wheel Drive Queensland is the peak body representing 4WD Member Clubs (QLD) and their respective members.
+4WD QLD is the peak body representing 4WD Member Clubs (QLD) and their respective members.
 By advocating on behalf of our members, we aim to improve recreational 4WDing, protect the environment, encourage education and knowledge sharing whilst creating fun and active outdoor communities across Queensland.

 2023 CLEAN UP VIDEO